status-im/nimbus-eth2/docs/the_nimbus_book/src/medalla.md

 make medalla NODE_ID=2
 ```

+### Attach multiple validators to the same beacon node

+Simply [import as many keystores as you wish](./medalla.md#3-import-keystores) before running `make medalla`.
+Nimbus will automagically find your keys and attach your validators.
+See [key management](./medalla.md#key-management) for more information on where we store your keys.

+To give you some context, we (the Nimbus team) are currently running 170 validators per beacon node on our AWS instances.

 ### Change the TCP and UDP ports

 To change the TCP and UDP ports from their default value of 9000 to 9100, say, run: